thorj/laek101f/_book/index.md

 It should be sufficient to read the lecture notes but those that are interested can read the books themselves at their own pace.

-The lecture notes are highly influenced by these books and I therefore include some suggested reading with each set of notes.

 ## Software

 - [*R*](https://www.r-project.org/)
 - [*RStudio*](https://www.rstudio.com/)

 ## Lectures and workshops
 Lectures will be from 9:10-11:30 and workshops from 12:30 to 14:00.
+All **lectures** will be recorded and streamed..
+Lecture and workshop attendance is **not** mandatory. **Student's are strongly encouraged to utilize the workshops!**.

 Below you can see a rough plan for the course.
-Depending on how the course goes it may be subject to change. **Student's are strongly encouraged to utilize the workshops!**
+Depending on how the course goes it may be subject to change.
+Lectures marked as *open* might be used as extra lecture or workshop slots.

 ### Tentative lecture schedule